Education (EDUC)

 EDUC 201 Introduction: Special Education 3

 This course is designed to enable students to understand and intervene with special needs students.
 The course will provide a historical overview of Special Education, including legislation and litigation issues.
 Students will examine current practices in the field, including classifications/definitions, patterns of behavior, assessment and intervention strategies.
-Ten hours of classroom observations required.
+Fifteen hours of classroom observations required.

 EDUC 202 Assessment and Evaluation 3